beakbahama/log/docs/stress-recovery.md

 Anywhere this document moves from evidence to explanation, it clearly distinguishes between direct observation and reasoned inference.
 While some mechanisms are hypothesized, the core system itself is observable in lived experience, testable in principle, and repeatable across individuals.

+### On Scope and Dependency
+The core of this document does not stand or fall on every later extrapolation proving fully correct.
+Its central foundation is the lived anatomical evidence presented in the main body: remembered sensations, physical mapping, ongoing restoration, and the system-level interpretation derived directly from those observations.
+The appendices extend that foundation outward into broader evolutionary, diagnostic, and societal reasoning.
+They are important, but they are not identical in evidentiary type to the primary testimony.

+In other words: if a later extrapolation in an appendix requires revision, that does not erase the direct observations, the bodily patterns, or the restoration process described in the main text.
+It means only that one layer of explanation must be refined.
+The main body should therefore be read as the foundation, and the appendices as structured extensions built from it.

 ## 🔹Introducing: The Stress Response System (SRS)
 Throughout this document, the broader stress-resolution architecture described in the main text will be referred to collectively as the **Stress Response System (SRS)**.

 In this framework, the SRS is not limited to humans.
 Its core architecture—a coordinated network for tension, survival mobilization, release, and reset—may be evolutionarily ancient and shared across many higher-order species.
 What appears unique in humans is not the existence of the broader system itself, but the refinement of one of its terminal feedback interfaces: the chin, which may provide a uniquely fine-grained sensory reward for resolving conflict through thought rather than reaction.
 How early a comparable system emerged in the history of life, how conserved its architecture is across lineages, and when its present form stabilized remain open questions for future observation and comparative study.

+Much is already known about stress: that it alters hormones, posture, circulation, attention, immune activity, and perception, and that recovery depends on the body’s ability to return to safety and regulation.
+What has remained less clear is the integrated physical map of how stress is held in the body, how it is mechanically released, and how, in humans, this process appears to connect directly to higher-order thought through the chin.
+What is proposed here is not the discovery of stress itself, but a fuller account of its architecture and resolution.

+### Biological Systems
 To understand how this system operates, it is necessary to rethink what we mean by a biological "system."
 A system is not a magical, isolated object that can be pulled out and put in a jar.
 It is simply a collection of existing parts cooperating to perform a specific, mechanical, life-essential function.

 > The point is not simply to name systems, but to identify the coordinated physical parts required for breathing, digestion, movement, stress resolution, or any other essential body function.